-Notice of Allegations
+2. Notice of Allegations

-The Title IX Coordinator or a Deputy Title IX Coordinator will draft and provide the Notice of Allegations to any party to the allegations of sexual harassment.
-Such notice will occur as soon as practicable, after the College receives a formal complaint of the allegations, if there are no extenuating circumstances.
+The Title IX Coordinator or a Deputy Title IX Coordinator will provide the Notice of Allegations to the Complainant and Respondent.
+Such notice will occur as soon as practicable after the College receives a formal complaint of the allegations, if there are no extenuating circumstances.

-The parties will be notified by their institutional email accounts if they are a student or employee, and by other reasonable means if they are neither.
-The College will provide sufficient time for the parties to review the Notice of Allegations and prepare a response before any initial interview.
+The parties typically will be notified by their institutional email accounts if they are a student or employee and by other reasonable means if they are neither.
+The College will provide sufficient time for the parties to review the Notice of Allegations and to prepare a response before any initial interview.